 Dental mini implants are smaller than normal dental implants.
 Much smaller.
 They can be used as an alternative to conventional implants in certain situations.

-They are about the shape and size of the end of a wooden toothpick, but only about a centimeter long.
+They are about the shape and size of the end of a wooden toothpick, but only about one to one-and-a-half centimeters long.
 Although they are both slimmer AND shorter than normal dental implants, their main advantages are a result of how thin they are.

 As far as I know, all mini implants are made of titanium, the same material as normal implants.